Joan Jett: Activism and philanthropy

-Jett's cover of "Love Is All Around" (the theme song of The Mary Tyler Moore Show) was used by the NCAA to promote the Women's Final Four, as well as the song "Unfinished Business", which was never commercially released.
+Jett's cover version of "Love Is All Around" (the theme song of The Mary Tyler Moore Show) was used by the National Collegiate Athletic Association (NCAA) to promote the Women's Final Four, as well as the song "Unfinished Business", which was never commercially released.
 "Love Is All Around" gained substantial radio play and became the number one requested song without a supporting album.
 Jett supplied theme songs for the ESPN X Games premiere and has contributed music to all their games since.
-At Cal Ripken Jr.'s request she sang the U.S. national anthem at the Baltimore Orioles game in which he tied Lou Gehrig's record for consecutive games played.
-She also sang the national anthem at the final game played at Memorial Stadium.
-From 2006 to 2015, the melody for her song "I Hate Myself for Loving You" was used as the theme music for NBC Sunday Night Football with re-worked lyrics and retitled "Waiting All Day for Sunday Night".
+At Cal Ripken Jr.'s request she sang "The Star-Spangled Banner" at the Baltimore Orioles game in which he tied Lou Gehrig's record for consecutive games played.
+She also sang "The Star-Spangled Banner" at the final game played at Baltimore Memorial Stadium.
+From 2006 to 2015, the melody for her song "I Hate Myself for Loving You" was used as the theme music for Sunday Night Football (SNF) with re-worked lyrics and retitled "Waiting All Day for Sunday Night".
 Beginning with the 2019 season, Jett performs the song with Carrie Underwood in the opener of Sunday Night Football games.

-Though Jett supported Howard Dean in the 2004 election because of his opposition to the Iraq War, she has been a consistent supporter of the United States Armed Forces throughout her career and has toured for the United Service Organizations for over 20 years, and even performed at the United States Military Academy.
+Though Jett supported Howard Dean in the 2004 election because of his opposition to the Iraq War, she has been a consistent supporter of the United States Armed Forces throughout her career and has toured for the United Service Organizations (USO) for over 20 years, and even performed at West Point.
 She often explains that while she doesn't like war, she loves the military.

 In June 2016, as a response to the Pulse nightclub shooting which left 49 dead, Jett was the first to sign Billboard magazine's Open Letter on Gun Violence demanding that Congress enact gun control legislation, specifically universal background checks.
 Jett was followed by Lady Gaga and nearly 200 other musicians and music industry executives in their petition.

-In 2024, Jett contributed guitar to a re-release of Mark Knopfler's "Going Home: Theme of the Local Hero" in aid of the Teenage Cancer Trust.
+In 2024, Jett contributed guitar to a re-release of Mark Knopfler's 1983 instrumental rock track "Going Home: Theme of the Local Hero" in aid of the Teenage Cancer Trust.